A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Fusion of Pruning and other Compression Techniques

-\textbf{Pruning \& NAS:} Neural Architecture Search (\textbf{NAS}) provides a mechanism to automatically discover the best architecture for the problem of interest, which provides a new idea for pruning to find suitable network depth and width.
-NPAS \cite{li2021npas} performs a compiler-aware joint network pruning and architecture search, determining the filter type (different kernel sizes), the pruning scheme, and the rate for each layer.
-TAS \cite{2019dongnetwork} exploits NAS to search for the depth and width of a network to obtain the pruned networks and uses knowledge distillation to train these pruned networks.
+\textbf{Pruning \& NAS:} Neural Architecture Search (\textbf{NAS}) provides a mechanism to automatically discover the best architecture for the problem of interest, offering a new approach for pruning to find suitable network depth and width.
+For example, for CNNs, NPAS \cite{li2021npas} performs a compiler-aware joint network pruning and NAS, determining the filter type (different kernel sizes), the pruning scheme, and the rate for each layer.
+TAS \cite{2019dongnetwork} exploits NAS to search for the depth and width of a network to obtain pruned networks and uses knowledge distillation to train these pruned networks. \citet{klein2023structural} explore structured pruning of fine-tuned Transformers via NAS.

-\textbf{Pruning \& Knowledge Distillation:} Knowledge Distillation (\textbf{KD}) \cite{hinton2015distilling} guides the student to effectively inherit knowledge from the teacher and mimic the output of the teacher.
-Some works (\cite{liu2021content,park2022prune}) exploit pruning before KD to boost the KD quality.
+\textbf{Pruning \& Knowledge Distillation:} Knowledge Distillation (\textbf{KD}) \cite{hinton2015distilling} guides the student to effectively inherit knowledge from the teacher and mimic the teacher's output.
+Some works (\cite{liu2021content,park2022prune}) exploit pruning before KD to boost KD's quality.
 For example, \citet{liu2021content} prune unimportant channels to the contents of interest and focus the distillation on the interest regions. \citet{park2022prune} prune the teacher network first to make it more transferable and then distill it to the student.
-Some works (\cite{hua2019channel,chen2022knowledge, chen2021long}) use KD to train the pruned networks.
-The results in \cite{chen2022knowledge} show that the pruned network recovered by KD performs better than it regained by fine-tuning. \citet{zou2022dreaming} propose a data-free deraining model compression method that distills the pruned model to fit the pretrained model.
+Some works (\cite{hua2019channel,chen2022knowledge, chen2021long,zhang2022advancing}) use KD to train the pruned networks.
+The results in \cite{chen2022knowledge} show that the pruned network recovered by KD performs better than it regained by fine-tuning. \citet{zou2022dreaming} propose a data-free deraining model compression method that distills the pruned model to fit the pre-trained model. \cite{wang2023large} introduce a multi-stage compression strategy, AntGMM, to compress large multimodal models by utilizing structured pruning and knowledge distillation.